aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 Amazon ECS [deployment alarms] (https://aws.amazon.com/blogs/containers/automate-rollbacks-for-amazon-ecs-rolling-deployments-with-cloudwatch-alarms/) allow monitoring and automatically reacting to changes during a rolling update by using Amazon CloudWatch metric alarms.
-ECS will conduct the deployment as normal.

 Amazon ECS starts monitoring the configured deployment alarms as soon as one or more tasks of the updated service are in a running state.
 The deployment process continues until the primary deployment is healthy and has reached the desired count and the active deployment has been scaled down to 0.
 Then, the deployment remains in the IN_PROGRESS state for an additional "bake time."
-The length the bake time is calculated based on the evaluation periods and period of the alarm.
+The length the bake time is calculated based on the evaluation periods and period of the alarms.
 After the bake time, if none of the alarms have been activated, then Amazon ECS considers this to be a successful update and deletes the active deployment and changes the status of the primary deployment to COMPLETED.